fluffy/dispatch-charter/README.md

 4. Protecting the architectural integrity of IETF protocols and ensuring that new work has general applicability.

-5. Ensuring the new work considers the impact on security and privacy of both the network and the user.
+5. Ensuring the new work considers security and privacy.

 Options for handling new work include: